shireenhilal777-wq/ecommerce-churn-analysis/README.md

 To determine if customer demographics (Age, Income, Gender) and spending behavior could accurately predict customer churn.

 ## Key Technical Insights:
 - Feature Correlation: Initial EDA revealed a "weak correlation" across all primary features.
-A heatmap analysis confirmed that no single factor—such as Annual Income or Spending Score—directly drives a customer to leave.
+A heatmap analysis confirmed that no single factor—such as Annual Income or Spending Score directly drives a customer to leave.

 - Model Performance: A Decision Tree Classifier achieved 66.25% accuracy.
 While this provides a baseline, it performs similarly to the majority class baseline (69%), suggesting that churn in this dataset is likely driven by external factors not captured in the current variables.